prachisarode95/MarineVesselProximityAnalysis/README.md

     - `plotly`: For interactive visualization.

 2. **Load Data**:
-    - Load vessel positions from `sample_data.csv`.
+    - Load vessel positions from the `sample_data.csv`.

 3. **Haversine Formula**:
-    - Calculate distances between geographic coordinates using the Haversine formula.
+    - Calculate distances between geographic coordinates of vessels using the Haversine formula.

 4. **Calculate Pairwise Distances**:
     - Generate all possible pairs of vessel positions and calculate distances between them.